ExpressLRS/Docs/docs/quick-start/unbricking.md

     </figure>

     ??? tip "Not Seeing PASSTHROUGH DONE?"
-        You've probably skipped steps above or you've misconfigured your flight controller.
+        You've probably skipped some of the steps above or you've misconfigured your flight controller.
 Go back and make sure to follow EVERY step.

 10. Plug in LiPo or twist the 5v Wires together to power up the receiver (see Step 1).
-Receiver LED should be Solid.
+The receiver LED should be Solid.

     <figure markdown>
     ![BOOTLOADER](https://cdn.discordapp.com/attachments/738450139693449258/921065812507373568/LED_ON.gif)
     </figure>

 11. Wait for the process to finish, hopefully with the Success Message.
-Otherwise repeat the procedure above or try a different approach (like reflashing via FTDI/UART Adapter).
+Otherwise, repeat the procedure above or try a different approach (like reflashing via FTDI/UART Adapter).

-12. You can now power down the flight controller, disconnect LiPo and/or USB.
+12. You can now power down the flight controller, and disconnect LiPo and/or USB.

-13. Remove the boot pads bridging or connection to ground, or, if your Receiver has a button, remove the alligator clip pressing the button.
+13. Remove the boot pads bridging or connection to the ground, or, if your Receiver has a button, remove the alligator clip while pressing the button.

-14. Repower up the receiver to verify it is back into normal working state.
+14. Repower up the receiver to verify it is back in its normal working state.

     <figure markdown>
     ![LEDSEQ_DISCONNECTED](https://cdn.discordapp.com/attachments/738450139693449258/921065812985520268/LEDSEQ_DISCONNECTED_50_50.gif)